cnr-ibba/BIOINFO-guidelines/docs/nextflow/running.rst

-  when you manage pipelines using nextflow software, pipelines are locally downloaded in your ``$HOME/.nextflow/assets/`` (see :ref:`Manage community pipelines with nf-core<manage-community-pipelines>`): the informations you see reflect the updates of the community pipelines compared to your local assets.
+  when you manage pipelines using nextflow software, pipelines are locally downloaded in your ``$HOME/.nextflow/assets/`` (see :ref:`Manage community pipelines with nf-core<manage-community-pipelines>`): the information you see reflect the updates of the community pipelines compared to your local assets.

 In order to update a community pipeline, you need to call ``nextflow pull``, for